XO sex-determination system

 In a variant of this system, most individuals have two sex chromosomes (XX) and are hermaphroditic, producing both eggs and sperm with which they can fertilize themselves, while rare individuals are male and have only one sex chromosome (XO).
 The model organism Caenorhabditis elegans—a nematode frequently used in biological research—is one such organism.

+Most spiders have a variation of the XO system in which males have two different X chromosomes (X_{1}X_{2}O), while females have a pair of X_{1} chromosomes and a pair of X_{2} chromosomes (X_{1}X_{1}X_{2}X_{2}).
+Some spiders have more complex systems involving as many as 13 different X chromosomes.

 Some Drosophila species have XO males.
 These are thought to arise via the loss of the Y chromosome.

+In humans the XO designation attaches to individuals with Turner syndrome.

 Evolution

-XO sex determination can evolve from XY sex determination with about 2 million years.
+XO sex determination can evolve from XY sex determination within about 2 million years.
+It typically evolves due to Y-chromosome degeneration.
+As the Y-chromosome is not paired (though see pseudoautosomal region), it is susceptible to decay by Muller's ratchet.

+Similarly, the W chromosome in a ZW sex-determination system is susceptible to decay, resulting in a ZZ/ZO system.

 Parthenogenesis

 Parthenogenesis with XO sex-determination can occur by different mechanisms to produce either male or female offspring.